Protein mass spectrometry: History

 The application of mass spectrometry to study proteins became popularized in the 1980s after the development of MALDI and ESI.
 These ionization techniques have played a significant role in the characterization of proteins.
-(MALDI) Matrix-assisted laser desorption ionization was coined in the late 80's by Franz Hillenkamp and Michael Karas.
+(MALDI) Matrix-assisted laser desorption ionization was coined in the late 1980s by Franz Hillenkamp and Michael Karas.
 Hillenkamp, Karas and their fellow researchers were able to ionize the amino acid alanine by mixing it with the amino acid tryptophan and irradiated with a pulse 266 nm laser.
 Though important, the breakthrough did not come until 1987.
 In 1987, Koichi Tanaka used the "ultra fine metal plus liquid matrix method" and ionized biomolecules the size of 34,472 Da protein carboxypeptidase-A.

 In 1968, Malcolm Dole reported the first use of electrospray ionization with mass spectrometry.
 Around the same time MALDI became popularized, John Bennett Fenn was cited for the development of electrospray ionization.
 Koichi Tanaka received the 2002 Nobel Prize in Chemistry alongside John Fenn, and Kurt Wüthrich "for the development of methods for identification and structure analyses of biological macromolecules."
 These ionization methods have greatly facilitated the study of proteins by mass spectrometry.
 Consequently, protein mass spectrometry now plays a leading role in protein characterization.